-2.1 Purpose Statement
+2.1 Purpose statement

-The purpose of the curriculum is to set the standards for attainment of the award of the CCT or CESR (CP) in Diagnostic Neuropathology and to ensure that trainees are fully prepared to work within a Neuropathology service at consultant level in the National Health Service (NHS).
+The purpose of the curriculum is to set the standards for attainment of the Certificate of Completion of Training (CCT) or Certificate of Eligibility for Specialist Registration (CESR) via the Combined Programme (CP) in diagnostic neuropathology and to ensure that trainees are fully prepared to work within a diagnostic neuropathology service at consultant level in the National Health Service (NHS).

-Trainees in the four Cellular Pathology specialties will initially enter a period of Integrated Cellular Pathology Training (ICPT).
-This will include common fundamental learning according to the generic Capabilities in Practice (CiPs) and specialty competencies detailed below.
+Trainees in the four cellular pathology specialties will initially enter a period of integrated cellular pathology training (ICPT).
+This will include common fundamental learning according to the generic capabilities in practice (CiPs) and specialty competencies detailed below.
 Trainees will all undertake short periods of training across the four specialties along with basic autopsy training and training in molecular pathology.
-It is anticipated that they will undertake FRCPath Part 1 between months 12 and 24 full-time equivalent.
-This will include an evaluation of aptitude for Cellular Pathology, underpinned by a comprehensive portfolio.
+It is anticipated that they will undertake the Fellowship Examination of the Royal College of Pathologists (FRCPath) Part 1 between months 12 and 24 (full-time equivalent).
+This will include an evaluation of aptitude for cellular pathology, underpinned by a comprehensive portfolio.

-After two years of training, trainees electing to pursue a career in Diagnostic Neuropathology will apply, through national recruitment, to a Diagnostic Neuropathology training post (dependent on gaining a satisfactory outcome 6 at ICP).
-This higher specialty training commences from 2.5 years and will require the accrual of more specialised and in depth generic and specialty specific competencies underlying the Capabilities in Practice (CiPs).
+After two years of training, trainees electing to pursue a career in diagnostic neuropathology will apply, through national recruitment, for a diagnostic neuropathology training post (dependent on gaining a satisfactory outcome 1 at ICPT).
+Higher specialty training commences from 2.5 years and will require the accrual of more specialised and in-depth generic and specialty competencies underlying the CiPs.
 These CiPs are described later.
-Higher specialty training in Neuropathology has an indicative training time of 3.5 years.
-It is anticipated that Neuropathology trainees will attempt the FRCPath Part 2 examination in Neuropathology in their penultimate year of training.

-They must have a minimum of six months training having gained FRCPath Part 2 before their training can be deemed complete.
+Higher specialty training in neuropathology has an indicative training time of 3-3.5 years.
+It is anticipated that neuropathology trainees will attempt the FRCPath Part 2 examination in neuropathology in their penultimate year of training.
+They must have a minimum of six months training after the successful completion of the FRCPath Part 2 prior to completion of training.

-This purpose statement has been endorsed by the GMC's Curriculum Oversight Group and confirmed as meeting the needs of the health services of the countries of the UK.
+This purpose statement has been endorsed by the General Medical Council's (GMC) Curriculum Oversight Group and confirmed as meeting the needs of the health services of the countries of the UK.

-2.2 High Level Curriculum Outcomes: Capabilities in Practice
+2.2 High-level curriculum outcomes: capabilities in practice

-The 11 capabilities in practice (CiPs) describe the professional tasks or work within the scope of Diagnostic Neuropathology.
+The 11 CiPs describe the professional tasks or work within the scope of diagnostic neuropathology.
 Each CiP has a set of descriptors associated with that activity or task.
 Descriptors are intended to help trainees and trainers recognise the minimum level of knowledge, skills and attitudes which should be demonstrated for an entrustment decision to be made.
-By the completion of training and award of CCT, the doctor must demonstrate that they are capable of unsupervised practice in all generic and specialty CiPs.
+By the completion of training and award of the CCT, the doctor must demonstrate that they are capable of unsupervised practice in all generic and specialty CiPs.

-The seven generic CiPs cover the universal requirements of all specialties as described in the GPC framework.
+The seven generic CiPs cover the universal requirements of all specialties as described in the generic professional capabilities (GPC) framework.
 Assessment of the generic CiPs will be underpinned by the GPC descriptors.
-Satisfactory sign off will indicate that there are no concerns before the trainee can progress to the next part of the assessment of clinical capabilities.
+Satisfactory sign-off will indicate that there are no concerns before the trainee can progress to the next part of the assessment of clinical capabilities.

-The four specialty CiPs describe the laboratory and clinical tasks or activities which are essential to the practice of Diagnostic Neuropathology.
-The specialty CiPs have also been mapped to the GPC domains and subsections to reflect the professional generic capabilities required to undertake the clinical tasks.
-Satisfactory sign off requires demonstration that, for each of the CiPs, the trainee's performance meets or exceeds the minimum expected level of performance expected for completion of this stage of Diagnostic Neuropathology training, as defined in the curriculum.
+The four specialty CiPs describe the laboratory and clinical tasks or activities that are essential to the practice of diagnostic neuropathology.
+The specialty CiPs have also been mapped to the GPC domains and subsections to reflect the generic professional capabilities required to undertake the clinical tasks.
+Satisfactory sign-off requires demonstration that, for each of the CiPs, the trainee's performance meets or exceeds the minimum expected level of performance expected for completion of this stage of diagnostic neuropathology training, as defined in the curriculum.